Little Sewickley Creek swimming hole in Pennsylvania

 About Little Sewickley Creek

-Tucked into the rolling woodlands northwest of Pittsburgh, Little Sewickley Creek is the kind of place that feels like a secret even when you're standing in it.
+Tucked into the rolling woodlands northwest of Pittsburgh, Little Sewickley Creek is the kind of place that feels like a discovery even when you're standing in it.
 The creek winds through a forested corridor in the Franklin Park and Sewickley Heights area, its clear, cool water catching dappled light through a canopy of hardwoods.
 This is an unofficial swimming spot — raw, unhurried, and entirely natural — drawing those who prefer birdsong over loudspeakers and mud underfoot instead of pool tile.

 The Setting and Landscape